 Honestly, I don’t know what to make of Pretty Pushers.
 These are disposable designer hospital gowns that pregnant women wear so they look fashionable while giving birth.
-They come in a bunch of different colors, as well as cute patterns like the “I Dream of Sushi” dress featured in this post.
+They come in a bunch of different colors, as well as cute patterns like the “I Dream of Sushi” formal dress featured in this post.

 On the plus side, Pretty Pushers are cute and probably more flattering than a regular hospital gown.
 Most of the reviews of the product I found online say it’s fairly comfortable.